-General instructions from "Office of Graduate Studies Policies and Procedures Manual," page B22 https://graduatestudies.byu.edu/sites/default/files/graduatestudies.byu.edu/files/files/policies/b_section_ppm.pdf Students making marginal or unsatisfactory progress are informed:
+General instructions from "Office of Graduate Studies Policies and Procedures Manual"

+https://gradstudies.byu.edu/sites/gradstudies.byu.edu/files/b\section\ppm.pdf

+Students making marginal or unsatisfactory progress are informed:

 - 1. What they need to do to make satisfactory progress - 2.
 When each task needs to be accomplished - 3.
 What faculty member(s) they should contact for more information or support - 4.
 What will happen if these tasks are not accomplished (e.g., and unsatisfactory rating for the next semester, termination from the program, etc.)